ETS-Android3/Secure-Messenger-App/README.md

 3.**9, 11 or 13 rounds**:
-⋅⋅*SubBytes – a non-linear substitution step where each byte is replaced with another according to a lookup table.
+⋅SubBytes – a non-linear substitution step where each byte is replaced with another according to a lookup table.

-⋅⋅*ShiftRows – a transposition step where the last three rows of the state are shifted cyclically a certain number of steps.
+⋅ShiftRows – a transposition step where the last three rows of the state are shifted cyclically a certain number of steps.

-⋅⋅*MixColumns – a linear mixing operation which operates on the columns of the state, combining the four bytes in each column.
+MixColumns – a linear mixing operation which operates on the columns of the state, combining the four bytes in each column.
 AddRoundKey

 4.**Final round (making 10, 12 or 14 rounds in total)**: